cydia2-online/iOS-17.5-Jailbreak/README.md

 - Download Sources: Zeon can be downloaded from multiple websites.

-It is recommended to download from the Pangu8 store or the official Zeon website to avoid malicious content.

 - Security: Zeon is a 100% secure solution, free from viruses and harmful content.

 Unwanted advertisements and pop-ups are blocked.